Solutions · Industry

 Where we draw the line

-We do not deploy agents that take action on physical-fulfilment systems autonomously; agentic workflows generate proposed actions for human dispatchers to approve.
+We do not deploy agents that act on physical-fulfilment systems autonomously.
+Agentic workflows propose actions for human dispatchers to approve.

 Talk to us about a logistics engagement

-A 30-minute call to scope where generative AI actually moves the curve in your logistics environment.
+A 30-minute call to scope where generative AI moves the curve in your logistics environment.
+A senior engineer is on the first call.

 Book strategy callWhy work with Veso AI on logistics